L3DEVIL/VphonegagaInject/README.md

 Do not forget to count your features from 0 and remember them

 - hack_thread: Here you add your code for hacking with KittyMemory or Hooking.
-I will not teach, you must have learned it already
+We will not teach, you must have learned it already

 - JNI_OnLoad: Initialize when the library loads

-**Android.mk**

-The make file for the c++ compiler.
-In that file, you can change the lib name on the `LOCAL_MODULE` line When you change the lib name, change also on `System.loadLibrary("")` under OnCreate method on FloatingModMenuService.java Both must have same name

 KittyMemory usage:
 ```MemoryPatch::createWithHex([Lib Name], [offset], "[hex.
 With or without spaces]");